Correlations for symplectic and orthogonal Schur measures: Conclusion and future outlook

 First, on the Toeplitz+Hankel determinant side, both in~\cite{br1} and in~\cite{be4} there are other such determinants not considered here.
 In particular the latter discusses constants (in their notation) $E F_{I}, E F_{II}$ which are simple modifications of $Z_{sp}, Z_{o}$ from above.
 One can expand these new constants easily in Schur functions, call the coefficients of $s_{\lambda}$ e.g. $sq_{\lambda}, sr_{\lambda}$ and then \textit{provided one finds an appropriate Jacobi--Trudi identity}, the other results from~\cite{be4} should follow.

-Second, the symplectic Schur measure aforedescribed, specialized in variables, is related, at least in the continuous (exponential) limit, to last passage percolation in the so-called point-to-half-line regime, as one can see in~\cite{bz1, bz2}.
+Second, the symplectic Schur measure afore described, specialized in variables, is related, at least in the continuous (exponential) limit, to last passage percolation in the so-called point-to-half-line regime, as one can see in~\cite{bz1, bz2}.
 Along with the cited authors, we hope to clarify and address this in a future note.

 Third, it would be interesting to clarify the so-called integrable hierarchy behind the symplectic and orthogonal Schur functions.
 Note Baker~\cite{bak} already discusses this in a limited yet informative way.
 We do not know in particular if any interesting (to other branches of mathematics) $\tau$-functions come out of Baker's construction.